 Shipping and Air Transport

-(1) Profits from the operation of aircraft in international traffic shall be taxable only in the Contracting State in which the place of effective management of the enterprise is situated.
+(1) Profits of an enterprise of a Contracting State from the operation of ships or aircraft in international traffic shall be taxable only in the Contracting State in which the place of effective management of the enterprise is situated.

-- (a) selling of tickets on behalf of another enterprise;
+- (b) selling of tickets on behalf of another enterprise;

-- (c) income deriving from deposits at the Bank, bonds, shares stocks and other debentures.
+- (c) income deriving from deposits at a bank, bonds, shares and stocks and other debentures provided that such investments are incidental with the operations of that shipping or air transport enterprise.